Financial Hardship Q&A's

 How will a financial hardship arrangement reported on my credit report impact the credit I already have with other lenders?

-- Your financial hardship information will not be given to a credit provider if they ask for your credit report purely to collect overdue payments.
+For example, a credit provider can’t cancel your credit card limit merely because there is financial hardship information in your credit report, and financial hardship information will not be given to a credit provider if they ask for a copy of your credit report to collect overdue payments.

 -